nearform/react-browser-hooks/docs/guide.md

 Parameters:
 - fps (int): optional frames per second parameter to throttle resize event (default: null, no throttling)
-- callback (function): optional callback function

 Returns an object containing:
 - width (int), height (int): dimensions of the screen
 - throttled (boolean): if set, throttling is enabled
 - delay (int): the actual delay in ms, based on fps parameter

-A callback can be passed into the hook, which is called when the browser is resized

 See the /demo/src/components/resize component for a full usage example.